fchastanet/bash-tools-framework/doc/guides/Options/functionArg.md

 ## Description

-`Options::generateArg` has generated this Arg function that can display help and parse the configured argument.
+`Options::generateArg` generated this function that allows to display help and parse the configured argument.

 ## Syntax